-Detailed information regarding the model can be found in [6].
+Detailed information regarding the model can be found in [7].
 Users can use these estimates to feed other calculation models, such as internal tools, or other software.
-It is not possible to compensate reactive power using the current AC-Coupled battery system presented in pvDesign.

 Chapter 3

 DC-Coupled BESS

 This chapter describes the process for designing the layout of a DC-Coupled BESS based on main electrical standards as well as practical guides.
 Therefore, the objective is to obtain the dimensions of the complete layout of the system, considering the PV plant constraints.